obhi-d/ouly/docs/source/scheduler.rst

 Scheduler Documentation
 ==========================

-The ACL scheduler provides a flexible and efficient task scheduling system for concurrent programming.
+The OULY scheduler provides a flexible and efficient task scheduling system for concurrent programming.
 It enables organizing work into logical groups and executing tasks across multiple worker threads.

 Core Components
 --------------